m3tasploit/covid19api/README.md

 restful api for covid19 data

 endpoints:
-/ : prints "Covid19 status API version 1.0.0" and available endpoints
+/ : prints "Covid19 status API version 1.0.0" and available endpoints<br>
-/reports : world wide report, includes country wise covid status /reportsIndia: current status of India, extracted from /reports response.
+/reports : world wide report, includes country wise covid status<br>
+/reportsIndia: current status of India, extracted from /reports response.
 /deaths: world wide death count for each day...can be used for graphing /fatalityRateAge: probability of death rate for age groups. ie chance for an age group infected by covid to die.